 Step 3: Get the latest Kafka

 Apache Kafka is available as a tarball file on the official website.
 Head over the Kafka Downloads page here to find out about the latest version.
-As of the writting of this command, version 3.2.0 is the latest release.
-The current stable version is 3.2.0.
+As of the writing of this article, the current stable version is 3.2.0.

 We are going to download kafka to the